IreGambara/odoo-web-design-challenge/README.md

 ## Overview
 Static landing page built from the provided desktop mock-up using Bootstrap 5.3 and SCSS.
-The layout has been adapted for mobile devices, as no mobile version was provided.
+The layout has been adapted for mobile devices.

 ## Tech Stack
 - HTML5